Deaf and Dumb Wild Meeting Policemen Present

 PADRES PROTEST

-When Padre Davidson of the [H] himself with Mr. Hersee in the dispute [ruse] to speak, he recieved in remarkable [ovation’, but he was ruled out of order by the chairman.
-Padre Davidson declared the matter should be the subject of a public inquiry, and trust the board had only the sympathy of a very [enial] minority.
+When Padre Davidson of Toc H [unclear] allied himself with Mr. Hersee in the dispute [unclear] to speak, he received a remarkable ovation, but he was ruled out of order by the chairman.
+Padre Davidson declared the matter should be the subject of a public inquiry, and trust the board had only the sympathy of a very small minority.